 The cruise port provides golf cart shuttles and complete handicap accessibility.
 From the terminal depart tour buses to Central Vancouver Island and also City Shuttles.

-Nanaimo is directly linked with Vancouver via ferries, served by dedicated terminals in Departure Bay and Duke Point.
-Smaller ferry ships offer regularly scheduled service to and from several smaller islands.
-City's Airport provides regularly daily flights to the USA and mainland Canada.
+Nanaimo is directly linked with Vancouver via BC Ferries, served by dedicated terminals in Departure Bay and Duke Point.
+Smaller ferries offer regularly scheduled service to and from several smaller islands.
+The city's airport YCD provides regularly (delete) daily flights to the USA and (delete as incorrect) mainland locations including Vancouver YVR and Calgary YYC.
+The world’s largest sea plane airline offers daily flights to the mainland and YVR.

 The Nanaimo cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Nanaimo, Vancouver Island, BC Canada.